How to Convert Python Files into Executables

 Using PyInstaller package to bundle Python applications and all its dependencies into a single stand-alone executables.

-Have you ever wanted to quickly build your Python application into a single Windows .exe file ? or you want to bundle a large Python project into a single executable package ?
-Well, in this tutorial, you will learn how you can use PyInstaller package to be able to do that.
+Have you ever wanted to quickly build your Python application into a single Windows .exe file? or do you want to bundle a large Python project into a single executable package?
+In this tutorial, you will learn to use the PyInstaller package for that.

-PyInstaller isn't cross-compiler, which means if you want to make a Windows executable (.exe), you need to run Pyinstaller on Windows, and if you want a GNU/Linux app, you do the same, etc.
+PyInstaller isn't cross-compiler, which means if you want to make a Windows executable (.exe), you need to run PyInstaller on Windows, and if you want a GNU/Linux app, you run it on Linux, and so on.

-Pyinstaller analyzes your code to discover every other module and library your script is using in order to execute, then it collects copies of all those files and puts them with your script in a single folder (or a single executable).
+Pyinstaller analyzes your code to discover every other module and library your script is using to execute, and then it collects copies of all those files and puts them with your script in a single folder (or a single executable).

 Read Also: How to Make a Process Monitor in Python.